-As long as I can remember pedometers, I have heard the theory that you should get 10,000 steps.
+For as long as I can remember pedometers, I have heard the theory that you should get 10,000 steps.
 This goal is referred to as the 10,000 Step Theory by many in exercise and weight loss.
-Many experts agree that people should aim to walk at least 10,000 steps per day, the equivalent of walking about 5 miles, but is this fact or just a wive’s tale?
+Quite a few experts agree that people should aim to walk at least 10,000 steps per day, the equivalent of walking about 5 miles, but is this fact or just a wive’s tale?

 To someone who sits all day, ten thousand steps may seem like a lot, but to someone who runs marathons, it is nothing but a portion of your daily workout.
 Experts say that while 10,000 steps a day is a good number to reach, any amount of activity beyond what you’re currently doing will likely benefit your health.

 Aside from the obvious fitness tracking trends with devices, many phones now come with built-in walking apps, and basic pedometers also come relatively cheaply these days.
-These devices primarily use accelerometers to monitor walking movement and record them as steps.
-Some of the current devices events use GPS chips to measure distance.
-Activity trackers are big time business today.
+These devices primarily use accelerometers to monitor walking movements and record them as steps.
+Some of the current device events use GPS chips to measure distance.
+Activity trackers are a big-time business today.
 At the very least, having this goal in mind and tracking your steps can be an excellent way of noting how active you are in your daily life.

 Studies conducted since then suggest that people who increased their walking to 10,000 steps daily experience health benefits.

 - One study found that women who increased their step count to nearly 10,000 steps a day reduced their blood pressure in postmenopausal women.

 - Another study of overweight women found that walking 10,000 steps a day improved their insulin levels and body weight.